top of page

 Fall Cohorts

-UMR students are required to take a community collaboration course as a part of their education.
-While a few faculty have already served the Village by contributing as founding members and writing our founding grant, they have continued to build a strong partnership by creating a learning model which brings students into the community garden spaces year round.
-UMR students build and tend their own garden, as well as provide volunteer services toward building community spaces, maintaining pathways, and assisting with Summer of Service youth projects.
+UMR students are required to take a community collaboration course as part of their education.
+While several faculty members have already supported The Village through their involvement as founding members and by writing our founding grant, they have continued to strengthen this partnership by creating a learning model that integrates students into the community garden throughout the year.
+UMR students not only build and tend their own gardens but also volunteer to enhance community spaces, maintain pathways, and assist with the Summer of Service youth projects.

-This Co-Lab cohort also provides an abundance of fresh produce to their campus food pantry.
-The campus makes an effort to promote these foods, as well as sharing special ways to prepare the food and help all students improve their diet.
-UMR focuses on educating a diverse student body, and the connection with the Village and our farmers embodies the representation of many global cultures and their agricultural traditions.
+This Co-Lab cohort also contributes a significant amount of fresh produce to the campus food pantry.
+The university makes an effort to promote these foods, providing students with ideas on how to prepare them and encouraging healthier eating habits.
+UMR’s focus on educating a diverse student body aligns with the Village’s mission, reflecting a wide range of global cultures and their agricultural traditions.

 Rochester Community Education - Summer of Service